 - Fire Hydrant System ("FHS")

-A fire hydrant system comprises a series of components including a water supply and fire hydrant (landing) valves with sufficient pressure and flow delivered through pipes throughout a building to strategically located network of valves for fire-fighting purposes.
+A fire hydrant system comprises a series of pipes and components including a water supply and fire hydrant (landing) valves with sufficient pressure and flow delivered through pipes throughout a building to strategically located network of valves that is dedicated for fire-fighting purposes.

 When designing a fire hydrant system specific water supply performance objectives must be satisfied.
 These performance objectives require a hydraulic analysis to demonstrate there is sufficient water pressure and flow at the most hydraulically disadvantaged hydrant.